Author Archives: Jacqueline Stamper

 In our parish, we ask God to bless and provide for:

-– that God’s loving kindness is found and shared.
+For Choir Church as it begins under Jayne Crow’s leadership – that God’s loving kindness is found and shared.

 Godly Play!
 4pm on the third Sunday of each month